 Mckenzie Santiago – founder of Brooklyn’s first and only men’s grooming line, Brooklyn Grooming – has worked in the grooming industry for over a decade.
 Her natural knack for grooming began with a black pocket comb that she has carried around in her back pocket for most of her life, earning her the nickname “Fonzie.”

 In Part I of this Men’s Grooming series, Mckenzie offers tips on how to create and maintain the perfect moustache.

-For centuries facial hair has been a sign of masculinity.
-Beards and moustaches were often worn by men of power.
-Today the modern man uses his facial hair to express himself, and a well groomed moustache can be a bold way of displaying character.
+For centuries, facial hair has been a sign of masculinity.
+Beards and moustache were often worn by men of power.
+Today the modern man uses his facial hair to express himself, and a well-groomed moustache can be a bold way of displaying character.

 The hair on your face is coarser than the hair on other areas of your body.
 This makes it prone to dryness and irritation.
 To care for your moustache, I recommend the following.

 We are lucky to live in a day and age where we have several alternatives and many companies are offering moustache waxes that are petroleum free.
 Beard oils and moisturizers are also nice for moustaches.
 For people that aren’t so much into styling and just want their stache to be a bit softer, a beard oil will do the trick.
 Just a couple drops and your moustache will feel and look softer.
 A huge plus with oil is they go to the layer of skin beneath the moustache which tends to dry out easily.